Oksol79/Portfolio-Project-A-B-Testing-Analysis-with-Statistical-Methods-in-Python/README.md

 # Portfolio Project - A/B Testing Analysis with Statistical Methods in Python

 ## **Description:**
-This portfolio demonstrates a project on analyzing A/B testing results using statistical methods in Python.
+This portfolio includes a project that analyzes A/B testing results using statistical methods in Python.
 The calculation of statistical significance is demonstrated using a Python script.
 For better understanding, visualizations are included showing key conversion metrics and statistical significance for four metrics (add_payment_info, add_shipping_info, begin_checkout, and new_accounts).
 A two-proportion z-test was used to evaluate the effectiveness of A/B testing.
-The analysis was performed for the tests as a whole, as well as for segments by continent, country, and device.
+The analysis was performed for the tests as a whole and for segments by continent, country, and device.

 ## **Tools & Environment:**
 - Google Colab.